-Brace is to be worn at all times (day and night) locked fully straight for the first week after surgery except when showering, doing exercises or when you are using the CPM.
-The brace will be unlocked by Dr. Roth or by the Physician's Assistant when appropriate.
+• Brace is to be worn at all times (day and night) locked fully straight for the first week after surgery except when showering, doing exercises or when you are using the CPM.
+The brace will be unlocked by Dr. Roth at 2 weeks if appropriate.